ADoseOfCodeYT/LibertasSDK/Content/Documentation/WickedEngine-Documentation.md

 #### Ray tracing (hardware accelerated)

 Hardware accelerated ray tracing API is now available, so a variety of renderer features are available using that.
 If the hardware support is available, the `Scene` will allocate a top level acceleration structure, and the meshes will allocate bottom level acceleration structures for themselves.
-Updating these is done by simply calling `wi::renderer::UpdateRaytracingAccelerationStructures(cmd)`.
+Updating these is done by simply calling `lb::renderer::UpdateRaytracingAccelerationStructures(cmd)`.
 The updates will happen on the GPU timeline, so provide a [CommandList](#work-submission) as argument.
 The top level acceleration structure will be rebuilt from scratch.
 The bottom level acceleration structures will be rebuilt from scratch once, and then they will be updated (refitted).

 After the acceleration structures are updated, ray tracing shaders can use it after binding to a shader resource slot.

 #### Ray tracing (legacy)
 Ray tracing can be used in multiple ways to render the scene.
 The `RayTraceScene()` function will render the scene with path tracing.
 The result will be written to a texture that is provided as parameter.
 The texture must have been created with `UNORDERED_ACCESS` bind flags, because it will be written in compute shaders.
-The scene BVH structure must have been already built to use this, it can be accomplished by calling `wi::renderer::UpdateRaytracingAccelerationStructures()`.
+The scene BVH structure must have been already built to use this, it can be accomplished by calling `lb::renderer::UpdateRaytracingAccelerationStructures()`.
 The [RenderPath3D_Pathracing](#renderpath3d_pathtracing) uses this ray tracing functionality to render a path traced scene.

 Other than path tracing, the scene BVH can be rendered by using the `RayTraceSceneBVH` function.
 This will render the bounding box hierarchy to the screen as a heatmap.
 Blue colors mean that few boxes were hit per pixel, and with more bounding box hits the colors go to green, yellow, red, and finally white.
 This is useful to determine how expensive the scene is with regards to ray tracing performance.

 The lightmap baking is also using ray tracing on the GPU to precompute static lighting for objects in the scene.
 [Objects](#objectcomponent) that contain lightmap atlas texture coordinate set can start lightmap rendering by setting `ObjectComponent::SetLightmapRenderRequest(true)`.
-Every object that have this flag set will have their lightmaps updated by performing ray traced rendering by the [wi::renderer](#wi::renderer) internally.
+Every object that have this flag set will have their lightmaps updated by performing ray traced rendering by the [lb::renderer](#lb::renderer) internally.
 Lightmap texture coordinates can be generated by a separate tool, such as the Wicked Engine Editor application.
 Lightmaps will be rendered to a global lightmap atlas that can be used by all shaders to read static lighting data.
 The global lightmap atlas texture contains lightmaps from all objects inside the scene in a compact format for performance.
 Apart from that, each object contains its own lightmap in a full precision texture format that can be post-processed and saved to disc for later use.
 To denoise lightmaps, follow the same steps as the path tracer denoiser setup described in the [Denoiser](#denoiser) section.

 #### Scene BVH
-The scene BVH can be rebuilt from scratch using the `wi::renderer::UpdateRaytracingAccelerationStructures()` function.
+The scene BVH can be rebuilt from scratch using the `lb::renderer::UpdateRaytracingAccelerationStructures()` function.
 The [ray tracing](#ray-tracing) features require the scene BVH to be built before using them.
 This is using the [wiGPUBVH](#wigpubvh) facility to build the BVH using compute shaders running on the GPU when hardware ray tracing is not available.
 Otherwise it uses ray tracing acceleration structure API objects.

 #### Decals
 The [DecalComponents](#decalcomponent) in the scene can be rendered differently based on the rendering technique that is being used.
 The two main rendering techinques are forward and deferred rendering.

 <b>Forward rendering</b> is aimed at low bandwidth consumption, so the scene lighting is computed in one rendering pass, right when rendering the scene objects to the screen.
 In this case, all of the decals are also processed in the object rendering shaders automatically.
 In this case a decal atlas will need to be generated, because all decal textures must be available to sample in a single shader, but this is handled automatically inside the [UpdateRenderData](#updaterenderdata) function.

 <b>Deferred rendering</b> techniques are outputting G-buffers, and compute lighting in a separate pass that is decoupled from the object rendering pass.
-Decals are rendered one by one on top of the albedo buffer using the function `wi::renderer::DrawDeferredDecals()`.
+Decals are rendered one by one on top of the albedo buffer using the function `lb::renderer::DrawDeferredDecals()`.
 All the lighting will be computed on top after the decals were rendered to the albedo in a separate render pass to complete the final scene.

 #### Environment probes
 [EnvironmentProbeComponents](#environmentprobecomponent) can be placed into the scene and if they are tagged as invalid using the `EnvironmentProbeComponent::SetDirty(true)` flag, they will be rendered to a cubemap array that is accessible in all shaders.
 They will also be rendered in real time every frame if the `EnvironmentProbeComponent::SetRealTime(true)` flag is set.
 The cubemaps of these contain indirect specular information from a point source that can be used as approximate reflections for close by objects.